melmel27/comakery/README.md

+# Cosecto

-# Cosecto - An Open Source CoMakery Security Token
+## An Open Source Security Token From Your Friends At CoMakery

 ## Status: Work In Progress